A few things in franchising need to change.

 I’ve offered my suggestions before.

-I’ll continue to do so; I’ll even write about Item 19 earnings claims.
+I’ll continue to do so; I’ll even write about Item 19, and why you should ignore it.

 You’ll benefit from them.